EMPLOYMENT

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is frequently required to sit and use hands to finger, handle, or feel.
-The employee is occasionally required to stand, walk, reach with hands and arms, and talk or hear.
-The employee must occasionally lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and ability to adjust focus.
+While performing the duties of this job, the employee is regularly required to hear or talk.
+The employee frequently is required to stand, walk and sit.
+The employee is occasionally required to hands to finger, handle or feel; reach with hands and arms; climb or balance; stoop, kneel, crouch or crawl; and talk or hear.
+The employee must regularly lift and/or move up to 10 lbs and occasionally lift and/or move up to 50 lbs.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

 WORK ENVIRONMENT